Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 One thing to note is, that doing what needs to be done to get where we want to be might not be fun.
 There might be a million other things that we could busy our minds with, like watching TV.
-This is a good segway into the topic of motivation.
+This is a good segue into the topic of motivation.
 My understanding is that motivation is more or less useless.
 Something along the lines of motivation is willpower.
-Willpower is an exhaustable resource.
-If we have to expend energy to convice ourselves to do something each time we do it we aren't going to last long.
+Willpower is an exhaustible resource.
+If we have to expend energy to convince ourselves to do something each time we do it we aren't going to last long.

-That's why we need systems that make us do what we need to do automatically and stop us from doing what we shoudn't be doing.
+That's why we need systems that make us do what we need to do automatically and stop us from doing what we shouldn't be doing.
 A prerequisite here is that we know what each is, but let's assume that's been figured out.

-## Stopping undesired behaviour
+## Stopping undesired behavior

 We'll start with preventing us doing stuff we shouldn't do.
 I feel like that's easier.
 Say we want to stop eating chocolate.
 Rather then resisting going to